mosbth/mos-theme-no-two/README.md

 `sidebar-category.php` displays sidebar when a category is displayed.

-Functions
+Functions & settings

 `functions.php` theming functions and for fixed content.
-`functions_customize.php` instead of subtheming you may customize the theme with settings here.
+`config.php` instead of subtheming you may customize the theme with settings by creating this file.
+`config_default.php` if you do not create a `config.php` then this will be loaded as default.
+`config_plain.php` use this as base to get minimum content and style.
+`config_default.php` use this as base to get a view of full theme support.

 Images

-`img` here all images are stored.
+`img` here all images are stored that comes with the theme.

 Includes and addons